Into the Blue (2005 film): Box office

-Into the Blue was a box office flop.
-Produced on a budget of $50 million, the film made just $18.8 million in North America and $26.3 million internationally for a total of $46.1 million worldwide.
+Into the Blue was produced on a budget of $50 million, and made $18.8 million in North America and $26.3 million internationally for a total of $46.1 million worldwide.
 The film was distributed by Sony Pictures Releasing in the United States and by 20th Century Fox Internationally.

 Critical response

+Metacritic, which uses a weighted average, assigned the a score of 45 out of 100, based on 28 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Roger Ebert and Richard Roeper were divided on their show At the Movies; in his column, Ebert praised the film as "written, acted and directed as a story, not as an exercise in mindless kinetic energy", awarding it three out of four stars.
 Conversely, Roeper wrote, "I don't think there's anything wrong with an escapist adventure, but if you're rolling your eyes in disbelief at the plot and the dialogue, it makes it hard to enjoy the scenery".